hmtkvs/Machine-Learning/README.md

 # Machine Learning

-This repository includes homeworks an programming exercises in the scope of machine learning class in master's program.
+This repository includes homeworks and programming exercises in the scope of machine learning class in master's program.

 Problems and their solutions are shown seperately in related folders.
 Checking plotted graphs and explanations into the solutions would provide better understanding.

-### Main book of the lecture
+### Main book
 <p align="center">
   <img src="https://user-images.githubusercontent.com/56079783/87232985-9db2c800-c3c3-11ea-94e8-26c6ea31f932.jpg" width="500" height="700"</img>
 </p>